The following is the WeekenderNJ (WNJ) weekly news roundup, highlighting some vital stories from around the state, nation, and world.

 Today, Sunday, April 18 at noon – RASENJ - Justice for Daunte Wright.
 Ramsey Main Street Train station, north side.

-MARTIN SILVER, 63, of New Jersey, pleads guilty to defrauding clients and investors in Over $100 Million Ponzi-Like Fraud Scheme.
-The managing partner and chief operating officer of International Investment Group faces up to 45 years in prison.
+MARTIN SILVER, 63, of New Jersey, pleads guilty to defrauding clients and investors in Over $100 Million Ponzi-like Fraud Scheme.
+The managing partner and chief operating officer of International Investment Group face up to 45 years in prison.
 Sentencing before Judge Hellerstein has been scheduled for November 16, 2021, at 11:00 a.m.

 NEW JERSEY COVID19 UPDATE